 A wire is connected from the rear of the inverter to the 100A Main fuse.
 A wire is connected from the fuse to the kill switch.

-Run a cable from the battery’s negative terminal to the rear of the inverter terminating at the negative connector.
+Run a cable from the battery’s negative terminal to the rear of the inverter and connect it to the negative input.

 You should be able to connect your devices from the front of the inverter from the power outlets.

-Safety note: Follow the suppliers’ instruction manual when choosing the appropriate cable, fuses, and cable gauge when installing your inverter.
+Safety note: When installing your inverter, follow the suppliers' instruction manual to choose the appropriate cables, fuses, and cable gauge.

 Step 17 – Test your system